moogacs/docs.buf.build/docs/lint/usage.md

 ## Run lint

 You can run `buf lint` on your module by specifying the filepath to the directory containing the `buf.yaml`.
-In the above example, you can target the [input](../reference/inputs.md) defined in the current directory like so:
+In the above example, you can target the [input](../reference/inputs.md) defined in the current directory with this command:

 ```sh
 $ buf lint